 Nafplion elegance - this is a plush, traditionally styled period hotel and right in the heart of the waterfront café action.
 Weekdays sees reduced rates.
 The most artistic choice with five stylish funky rooms...

 Opposite the church, this is among the town’s best contenders, with comfortable rooms.
-The delightful Greek-Australian owners, the Spiliopoulos family, provide friendly, knowledgable service and a buffet breakfast fit for an athlete...
+The delightful Greek-Australian owners, the Spiliopoulos family, provide friendly, knowledgeable service and a decent breakfast...

 Centrally positioned, simple, spacious rooms with TV represent good value.

-The helpful, friendly staff here makes up for any shortfalls in these simple but clean rooms, which are popular with budget-minded business travellers.
+The helpful, friendly staff here make up for any shortfalls in the simple but clean rooms, which are popular with budget-minded business travellers.
 Rooms at the front have balconies, but can be noisy at night.

 Smart, if ever so slightly tired, Morfeas provides a few little toiletries and other trimmings, especially for business visitors.

 The 19 rooms in this discretely luxurious place are decked out in tasteful muted Tuscan furnishings with neoclassical touches.
 There are even glass-screened fireplaces in some of the rooms...